datagrok-ai/public/help/transform/add-new-column-test.md

    [Properties panel](../datagrok/navigation.md#properties))

 * Type of new column was automatically defined as *double* (*"Height"* column type)
-* Values ​​of new column are equal to values ​​of *"Height"* column in preview
+* Values of new column are equal to values of *"Height"* column in preview
 * *"Name"* field is automatically filled by entered in *"Formula"* field

 1. Enter `$HEIGHT+${WEIGHT}` to *"Formula"* field